 - Combats crepiness on the eyelids as well as sagging on areas surrounding the eyes

 DO I NEED AN EYE CREAM?

 Although the skin around the eyes may be delicate and is thinner than the rest of the face, not everyone actually needs an eye cream.
 It really depends on your skin type as well as the other anti-aging products that are part of your skincare routine.
-In fact, you’ll find that more often than not many of the key ingredients in a good eye cream can also be found in the formula of the anti-aging cream you use all over your face.
+In fact, you’ll find that more often than not many of the key ingredients in good eye cream can also be found in the formula of the anti-aging cream you use all over your face.
 Eye-creams make sense if you’re looking for more targeted rejuvenation or are interested in boosting protective efforts against the early signs of aging.
-Another reason why an eye cream may make sense is unlike more general purpose skin creams they are often formulated to avoid irritating the eyes as well as the skin around them.
+Another reason why an eye cream may make sense is unlike more general-purpose skin creams they are often formulated to avoid irritating the eyes as well as the skin around them.

 If you’re interested in more of an all-around solution make sure to check out our in-depth guide on the most effective anti-aging creams.

 DO I NEED A DIFFERENT EYE CREAM FOR DAY AND NIGHT?

 This answer really depends on the ingredients in the eye-cream(s) you’re using.
 Good eye creams for the day should focus on light hydration, makes for a good primer under makeup and may even provide broadspectrum protection against UV damage or at the least have ingredients like antioxidants such as Green Tea Extract that helps boost the abilities of sun protection agents.